top of page

 Looking ahead, we aim to expand our livestreaming efforts to include schools on local Maldivian islands in distant atolls where transport to our centre would be costly.
 Additionally, we hope to reach more international schools in other countries, further spreading awareness about marine conservation.

-If you're a teacher interested in incorporating a livestreaming session into your lessons, please contact our Marine Team Lead at marine@naifarujuvenile.org to arrange a session.
+If you're a teacher interested in incorporating a livestreaming session into your lessons, please feel free to contact our Marine Biologist at amc.biologist@naifarujuvenile.org to arrange a session.

 bottom of page